GENERAL QUESTIONS ABOUT NATURAL STONE

 Does this protect the marble floor from stains of any kind?

-STONE FLOORS IN THE OUTDOOR AREA
+STONE FLOORS IN OUTDOOR AREAS

 Which types of stone are particularly suitable?